Kirolos-Victor/lulubuy/README.md

 ### Task

+> You will find the file of the 1 million records inside this link https://drive.google.com/file/d/1xdgw_DThc-ouVgVt4ZmNAwmhKjkfd9-S/view?usp=share_link
+>
 > Go to **/ or /upload** upload the file of 1 million records and done :)
+>
-> You will find all the logic inside OrganisationController and the OrganisationCsvProcess.
+> You will find all the logic inside OrganisationController.